kodekloudhub/kubernetes-challenges/challenge-2/README.md

         ls -l /etc/kubernetes/pki/*.crt
         # Notice that the correct certificate is ca.crt
         vi /etc/kubernetes/manifests/kube-apiserver.yaml
         ```

+        Change this line to refer to the correct certificate file, save and exit vi.

+        ```yaml
+            - --client-ca-file=/etc/kubernetes/pki/ca-authority.crt
+        ```

         Now wait for the API server to restart.
 This may take a minute or so.
 You can run the following to check if the container has been created.
 Press `CTRL-C` to escape from the following command.